Surviving spouse's pension and orphan's pension protect the family

 Estimate the amount of your survivors’ pension

-The calculator estimates the share of the deceased spouse’s or breadwinners pension paid to the surviving spouse and the orphans (beneficiaries), as well as the reduced surviving spouse’s pension
+The calculator estimates the share of the deceased spouse’s or family’s wage earner’s pension paid to the surviving spouse and the orphans (beneficiaries), as well as the reduced surviving spouse’s pension.

 How your own pension affects your surviving spouse’s pension